csongedip/example-repo/README.md

 # Example Repository
 This is a sample repo, hello world!

-This is a second change.
+This is an outer change.

 # What you learned
 Terminology